Sunghoon-cloud/Topic-based-Clustering/README.md

 A. Replicating Illustrative Simulation study in Kim et al. (2024)

   Illustrative_Simulation_Study.R

-:From the top to bottom, this R code includes
+ From the top to bottom, this R code includes:
   (1) generating a simulation data described in Kim et al. (2024) (2) estimating the topic-based segmentation model (3) identifying topics (frequently co-occurring neighbor words) (4) generating hierarchical dendrograms as shown in figure 2 in the paper

  At the end, we can check identified dimensions compared with the true dimensions.

 B. Packages